dalmiavaibhav/Object-detection-using-Tensorflow/README.md

       Step-1.
 Download tensorflow models repository (required for using its utilities) Step-2.
 Download cocoapi repository (required for using COCO evaluation metrics)

       Step-3.
-It also requires Protobuf compilers to configure model and training parameters. you can complile proto files by running this command from models/research directory
+It also requires Protobuf compilers to configure model and training parameters so, make sure the file                             string_int_label_map.proto is compiled and compiled file string_int_label_map_pb2 is present in                                         models\research\object_detection\protos. you can complile proto files by running this command from models/research directory

         # From tensorflow/models/research/
         $ protoc object_detection/protos/*.proto --python_out=.

-        In case that doesn't work you can use the compiled protobuf file from this repository by moving that file in models\research\object_detection\protos
+        In case your protobuf compiler doesn't work you can use the compiled protobuf file from this repository by moving
+        string_int_label_map_pb2 file in models\research\object_detection\protos

       Step-4.
 Addition of directories to the PYTHON PATH to access utilites in the models and cocoapi directories.